fmena2077/Recommender-Systems/README.md

 Files for Tensorflow Retrieval model:

-* recsys_retrieval.py: Class that includes all the relevant methods to create a retrieval model
+* recsys_retrieval.py: Class that includes all the relevant methods to create a retrieval model with Tensorflow

+* main_script_retrieval.py: Example script of how to read from csv and create a tf.data object, create a retrieval model using tensorflow-recommenders, and recommend items

+Files for Tensorflow Retrieval model:

+* recsys_ranking.py: Class that includes all the relevant methods to create a ranking model

 * main_script_retrieval.py: Example script of how to read from csv and create a tf.data object, create a retrieval model using tensorflow-recommenders, and recommend items